tdhopper/c.tdhopper.com/content/post/2016-10-24-undersampled-radio.md

 external: http://undersampledrad.io/home/2016/10/intelligent-security
 ---

 I was flattered to be asked to be on a burgeoning data science podcast called Undersampled Radio.

-{{< youtube "q4e_hBUd6zI" >}}
+You can listen on [YouTube](https://www.youtube.com/watch?v=q4e_hBUd6zI&feature=youtu.be).